SpringBoot2MicroServices/spring-cloud/README.md

 # spring-cloud
-This repository is all about the microservice application developed through spring-cloud and done the integration.
+This repository is all about spring cloud routing (gateway)

 Credentials for clone
 ----------------------